joshmoody/codeigniter-starter/README.md

 	}

 #### Primary Keys
 Many of the CRUD features rely on the table primary key.
 The default primary key column is "id".
-If your primary key is different, set it a class variable in your model.
+If your primary key is different, set it as class variable in your model.

 	// models/Person_model.php